 The boys carved the turkey before I had a chance to take of picture on it.
 I found a brine recipe on Allrecipes that got rave reviews so I decided to give it a go.
 Glad I did.
 It was moist and tasty.

-Turkey Brine (from Allrecipes):
+Turkey Brine (from Allrecipes):1 gallon vegetable broth

 1 cup sea salt